JX-Master/LunaSDK-Docs/docs/api/group___runtime_algorithm_1ga5f2487857061fcf0a115c13a476a1222.md

 ## Parameters
 * *in* **first1**

-    The iterator pointing to the first element of the first range.
+    The iterator to the first element of the first range.

 * *in* **last1**

-    The iterator pointing to the one-past-last element of the first range.
+    The iterator to the one-past-last element of the first range.

 * *in* **first2**

-    The iterator pointing to the first element of the second range.
+    The iterator to the first element of the second range.

 * *in* **last2**

-    The iterator pointing to the one-past-last element of the second range.
+    The iterator to the one-past-last element of the second range.

 * *in* **comp**